 Are Bismuth Crystals Toxic?

 Bismuth crystals are generally considered to have a very low toxicity level.
-They are generally considered safe to handle.
+They are generally considered safe to handle, making this a great project for kids‘ science programs.
 To put it in perspective, even table salt, sodium chloride, is said to have a “very low toxicity level”, the threshold to call something non-toxic is a very high threshold, as very few compounds are truly “non-toxic” in large quantities.

 Important notes about making bismuth crystals